vitessio/enhancements/veps/vep-1.md

 ### Example 1: Deprecating an unsafe or architecturally complex feature

-Version `3.xx` of Vitess supports a query that is determined to be dangerous, and/or requires complex architectural support which Vitess needs to be deprecated to improve the code quality of the project:
+Version `3.xx` of Vitess supports a query that is determined to be dangerous, and/or requires complex architectural support which needs to be deprecated to improve the code quality of the project:

 ```
 # A hypothetical dangerous query!